gilnam74/vex-sneppet/Python-for-artists.md

 win = GeoCreator()
 win.show()
 ```
 Run the code, press "Create Geometry" button and you will get "Hello, World!" printed in Houdini Console.

+We link `buttonClicked()` function to our button widget with this line:
+`self.ui.btn_create.clicked.connect(self.buttonClicked)`,
-We link `buttonClicked()` function to our button widget with this line: `self.ui.btn_create.clicked.connect(self.buttonClicked)`, where `self.ui` is a UI object we created in QT Designer and imported into the code (window with button and text field), `btn_create` is a button widget which launch `buttonClicked()` function (`connect(self.buttonClicked)`) and event which will run this function is a button click (`clicked`).
+where `self.ui` is a UI object we created in QT Designer and imported into the code (window with button and text field),
+`btn_create` is a button widget which launches `buttonClicked()` function (`connect(self.buttonClicked)`)
+and the event which will run this function is a button click (`clicked`).

 Now let's grab the text from the text filed (QLineEdit widget named lin_name) and print it instead of "Hello, World!".
 You can do it in `__init__()` function via variable and send this variable value to `buttonClicked()` function: